citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `identity_type` (String) The identity type of the machines to be created.
 Supported values are `ActiveDirectory`, `AzureAD`, and `HybridAzureAD`.
 - `number_of_total_machines` (Number) Number of VDA machines allocated in the catalog.

 ~> **Please Note** When deleting machines, ensure machines that need to be deleted have no active sessions.
-For machines with `Static` allocation type, also ensure there are no assigned users.
-If machines that qualify for deletion are more than the requested number of machines to delete, machines are chosen arbitrarily.
+For machines with `Static` allocation type, also ensure there are no assigned users.<br /><br />If machines that qualify for deletion are more than the requested number of machines to delete, machines are chosen in the following sequence of priority.<br />1.
+Machines with no associated Delivery Groups.<br />2.
+Machines in Maintenance Mode.<br />3.
+Machines with no active sessions.

 Optional: